Krever/IPE-Toolkit/README.md

 ## Features
 Most of these features are not implemented yet.
 ### Event Bus
-In our design every message between actors is passed through central event bus of type `ipetoolkit.bus.ClassBasedEventBusLike`.
+In our design every message between actors is passed through central event bus of type `ipetoolkit.bus.ClassBasedEventBus`.
 It is simple akka.event.EventBus with class-based message classification.
 Every actor takes such bus as a constructor parameter and default value is `ipetoolkit.bus.IPEEventBus`.

 ### Tasks